Kandyse McClure

-Candice McClure (born 22 March 1980), known professionally as Kandyse McClure, is a South African-Canadian actress.
+Candice McClure (born 22 March 1980), known professionally as Kandyse McClure, is a Canadian actress.
 She gained prominence through her roles in the Fox Family series Higher Ground (2000), the NBC and Syfy adaptations of Stephen King's Carrie (2002) and Children of the Corn (2009), and as Anastasia Dualla in Battlestar Galactica (2004–2009), also on Syfy.
 She led the film Sew the Winter to My Skin (2018).

 McClure was in the main casts of Persons Unknown (2010) and Ghost Wars (2018), also on NBC and Syfy.
 She had a recurring role as Dr. Clementine Chasseur in the Netflix series Hemlock Grove (2013).

 Early life

 Candice McClure was born in the Greenwood Park area of North Durban, South Africa.
 Her mother is an educator and her father is a musician.
-She is coloured.
 From the age of four, McClure moved back and forth between South Africa and Canada.
 She completed her secondary education at West Vancouver Secondary School in 1998.
 McClure was cast in a production of Athol Fugard's Valley Song at the age of 17.